dzharii/SqlChangeScanner/README.md

 That means the USERS table was affected and the USER_PROFILES is not.
 So now you might raise a question: why the table USER_PROFILES was not changed?
 Does it collect a garbage information about already deleted users?

-Please, see also a short [usage video]:
+Please, see also a short [usage video]

 [Overview in Russian]

   [usage video]: http://www.youtube.com/watch?feature=player_embedded&v=DBHAlUJAut8